RAF Beaulieu: 323d Bombardment Group

-Between the 16 and 26 of August the 323rd moved to Lessay airfield in France (A-20).
+Between 16 and 26 August, the 323d moved to Lessay airfield in France (A-20).

 Postwar military use

-In December 1944, the Airborne Forces Experimental Establishment (AFEE) moved to the airfield, where it remained for nearly six years using a variety of aircraft, including unusual ones such as the General Aircraft GAL.55 glider "Trixie" - the nickname bestowed from its Air Ministry Specification "TX.3/43", the Supermarine Type 322 "Dumbo", the Hafner Rotachute and Rotabuggy, and the Hamilcar X, along with various Handley Page Halifaxes used for supply-dropping experiments.
+In December 1944, the Airborne Forces Experimental Establishment (AFEE) moved to the airfield, where it remained for nearly six years using a variety of aircraft, including unusual ones such as the General Aircraft GAL.55 glider "Trixie" — the nickname derived from its Air Ministry Specification "TX.3/43", the Supermarine Type 322 "Dumbo", the Hafner Rotachute and Rotabuggy, and the Hamilcar X, along with various Handley Page Halifaxes used for supply-dropping experiments.
 The AFEE was involved in experimental work with glider towing and parachute drops, using the former East Boldre Airfield site on the far side of the Lymington-Beaulieu road as a drop zone.

 On 14 September 1950, AFEE was disbanded, and most of its equipment and personnel were transferred to the Aeroplane and Armament Experimental Establishment at RAF Boscombe Down.
 Helicopter training functions were transferred to RAF Andover.
 Beaulieu airfield was then without any flying units, placed under Care and Maintenance status, and then declared inactive.
 On 1 April 1953 control passed once again to the United States Air Force, and the facility was upgraded, but in the event no further flying units arrived.

 Finally, on 8 September 1955 Beaulieu airfield was handed back to the Air Ministry, in whose care it remained until November 1959 when it relinquished control of the land.

 Current use

 With the facility released from military control, it once again became part of the New Forest Crown lands managed by the Forestry Commission.
 Half a century on from its use as a military airfield, the vast majority of the concreted areas of the airfield have been removed and returned to heathland, although the former locations of the runways along with the perimeter track are all clearly identifiable in aerial photography.

 The RAF Base Identification Code, Pundit Code letters BL can still be seen at this location 50°48'31.2"N 1°30'28.4"W.

-A small section of the eastern end of the 27/09 main runway near the Lymington road is still concreted and used as a runway, pit and pilot control area for model aircraft.
 The connecting length of the eastern perimeter road is used as a cycle track.
-No buildings around the airfield area exist although the old water tower still stands to the north west of the airfield on Roundhill campsite, a Forestry Commission site which uses part of the old access roads of the airfield.
+No buildings around the airfield area exist, although the old water tower still stands to the north west of the airfield on Roundhill campsite, a Forestry Commission site which uses part of the old access roads of the airfield.
+The tank on the top of the water tower is not the original WW2 one, but a replacement placed in July 2014 for the Bournemouth Water Company.
 Small parts of the former airfield are now covered with conifers.
+The only surviving buildings from the airfield that remain today are several handcraft huts and small ablutions buildings to the west of the airfield on private farmland.
+These huts were once accommodation for the airfield.